biicode/docs/raspberrypi/installation/cross-compiling.rst

 First, try the automatic installation provided by biicode.
 Only if something goes wrong, proceed with the manual installation described at the end of this section.

-2.1 Automatic installation
+3.1 Automatic installation
 ..........................

-To **automaticaly set up your system for cross-compiling Raspberry Pi projects**, simply execute the following commands:
+To **automatically set up your system for cross-compiling Raspberry Pi projects**, **simply execute** the following commands:

 #. ``bii setup:cpp``.
 This will install generic compilation tools for your Linux platform.
 Run the command and follow the instructions
 #. ``bii setup:rpi``.
 This will install the cross-compiling tools.
 Again, run the command and follow the on-screen instructions.

-**If something fails with the automatic installation**, please `contact us using our forum <http://forum.biicode.com/category/raspberry-pi>`_, and feel free to ask any questions.
-Then, **proceed with the alternataive manual installation** described bellow.
+**If something fails with the automatic installation**, please `contact us at our forum <http://forum.biicode.com/category/raspberry-pi>`_, and feel free to ask any questions.
+Then, **proceed with the alternative manual installation** described bellow.

-2.2 Manual installation
+3.2 Manual installation
 .......................

 This section describes the manual installation of the cross-compiling tools.
 You only need to go through this section if something failed during the automatic installation explained before.
-If you experience any issues during this manual installation, please `contact us using our forum <http://forum.biicode.com/category/raspberry-pi>`_, and we'll try to solve your problem as soon as possible.
+If you experience any issues during this manual installation, please `contact us at our forum <http://forum.biicode.com/category/raspberry-pi>`_, and we'll try to solve your problem as soon as possible.

 **Note:** If your are using a **64-bit version of Linux** as development environment, :ref:`see this note about how to install 32-bit support on your machine <rpi_32bi_support>`.

-2.2.a.
+3.2.a.
 C++ tools installation
 +++++++++++++++++++++++++++++

 Install the required development tools as root: